-We take the opportunity to identify key strengths and weaknesses of our system and development approach.
+We take this opportunity to identify key strengths and weaknesses of our system and development approach.
 We also want to identify aspects of the competition that could be improved to increase scientific benefit in the future.

-Regarding our system, we saw very little problems with our hardware design itself.
-For Challenge 2, reducing the number of required trips between pile and wall, Bob could have scored a large number of points in little time.
-After solving initial problems with our magnets, it could manipulate even the large orange bricks.
+Regarding our system, we saw few problems with our hardware design itself.
+For Challenge 2, by reducing the number of required trips between pile and wall, Bob could have scored significantly better.
+After we resolved initial problems with Bob's magnets, it could then manipulate even the large orange bricks.
 While the large distance between pile and wall is challenging, our system is not reliant on precise global navigation.
-Instead we react to local pose estimates for pile, bricks, and wall, so that inaccuracies cannot accumulate.
-In Challenge 3, the distance between the robot start and target location was much smaller.
-In addition, we used global LiDAR localization which ensured precise locomotion.
+Instead, we react to local pose estimates for pile, bricks, and wall, so that position inaccuracies cannot accumulate.
+In Challenge 3, the distance between the robot start and target locations was much smaller.
+In addition, we used global LiDAR localization, which ensured precise locomotion.
 However, the sloped terrain posed unexpected problems for our drive system and controller.

-The biggest issue shortly before and during the competition was unavailable testing time in comparison to the complexity of the developed system.
-Due to resource conflicts when building all robots needed for the MBZIRC 2020 competition, hardware and software component development and testing in our lab was executed on the modified Mario robot which was slightly different from the Bob robot used at the competition.
+The biggest issue shortly before and during the competition was insufficient testing time to fully validate such a complex system.
+Due to resource conflicts while developing the multiple robots needed for the MBZIRC

+2020 competition, hardware and software component development and testing in our lab was executed on the modified Mario robot, which was slightly different from the Bob robot used at the competition.
 Robust solutions require full-stack testing under competition constraints.
 Since we postponed many design decisions until the rules were settled, our complex design could not be tested fully before the event.
 In hindsight, simpler designs with fewer components, which would have required less thorough testing, could have been more successful in the short available time frame.

-Notable to all teams, the MBZIRC 2020 suffered from general low team performance.
-We think there are underlying systematic causes for this low team performance.
-From the perspective of participants, we think the frequent and late changes of the rules have certainly contributed to this situation.
-A pre-competition event such as the Testbed in the DARPA Robotics Challenge can help to identify key issues with rules and material early in the competition time-line.
+Notably, all MBZIRC 2020 teams showed generally low performance.
+We think there are underlying systematic causes which led to this outcome.
+From the perspective of participants, we think the frequent and late rule changes contributed to this situation.
+A pre-competition event, such as the Testbed in the DARPA Robotics Challenge, can help to identify key issues with rules and material early in the competition time-line.
 Also, MBZIRC 2020 required participants to address seven completely different tasks if they wanted to gain maximum points, ideally with custom-tailored robots for each task.
 Maybe focusing on general usability by constraining the number of allowed platforms per team could lower the required effort and allow smaller teams to compete as well.

 On the positive side, we noticed that having back-up strategies to address the task on a lower level of autonomy is highly useful.
-Such assistance functions increase flexibility and can make the difference between not solving the task at all and solving it partially-as demonstrated during our Challenge 3 run which scored manual points.
-Also reducing high-level control to a bare minimum, instead of a universal strategy, makes the systems easier to test and reduces potential errors.
+Such assistance functions increase flexibility and can make the difference between not solving the task at all and solving it partially-as demonstrated during our Challenge 3 run which scored manual-mode points.
+Also reducing high-level control to a bare minimum, instead of pursuing a universal strategy, makes systems easier to test and reduces potential errors.

-In the future, we will increase our focus on testing the developed components in competition-related scenarios to increase the robustness of the system and to not depend on extensive testing on site during the rehearsal days.
-Regarding the locomotion system, we would like to increase the locomotion precision even further by incorporating IMU and-if available-GPS data.
+In the future, we will increase our focus on testing the developed components in competition-emulating scenarios to increase system robustness and avoid depending on extensive extensive onsite testing during the rehearsal days.
+Regarding the locomotion system, we would like to increase precision even further by incorporating IMU and, where available, GPS data.